jacarandang/cs180/README.md

 ## Training
 In training the AI, the genetic algorithm will generate the population composed of different members.
-A member is a set of multipliers to be used by the game to determine what proportion of virus is to be released based on the towers the defender has and the current wave.
+A member is a set of multipliers to be used by the game to determine what proportion of pathogens is to be released based on the towers the defender has and the current wave.
 Each member is to be evaluated by applying that set of multipliers to a game and getting the fitness of it.
 The fitness of a member is defined to be the damage done to the heart / wave it took to kill it or 15(it stops after 15 waves if its training).
 After that, two members are